 The Marking Interlocutor then chooses one from four situations provided in the interlocutor script which require the candidate to initiate the interaction.

-At Preliminary level, a typical situation might be: Interlocutor: You want to find a post office.
-Ask me.
-You start.
-At Achiever level, a typical situation might be: Interlocutor: I'm waiting for you outside the cinema.
+At B1 level, a typical situation might be: Interlocutor: I'm waiting for you outside the cinema.
 You're late.
 You start.

 Part 3 - exchanging information and opinions